On the Addressability Problem on CSS Codes: Introduction

 In another concurrent work, \cite{photonic2025swapCNOT} constructs codes with fault-tolerant circuits for addressable Clifford gates constructed from permutation automorphisms.
 Our results (\Cref{coro style}) show that this method can only work for codes with asymptotically low rates (in $o(1)$), and our upper bound is not far from the rate of their codes.

 One method to escape our restrictions would be to allow the physical circuit to modify the code.
 For example, maybe there is a family of codes that can all be reached from each other by depth-1 CNOT circuits.
-This would be a special structure to have, so we assumed it did not exist, but finding such a structure would open up many possibilities for addressable gates.
+Indeed, \cite{ARXIV:TanChaTak26} find quantum Reed-Muller codes that allow this.
+In general, this is a special structure, so we assumed it did not exist, but as \cite{ARXIV:TanChaTak26} shows this could be a productive avenue for constructure results.

 Overall, we hope our results motivate more consideration of addressability and that our techniques can be taken further, either for constructive results or impossibility theorems.
 This work also shows that we should not take it for granted that, because one quantum error-correcting code is able to encode logical qubits more efficiently than another one, it will be overall more efficient for computation.